IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

                                        Stage       Assignment of the load level to a stage
 ==========  ==============  ========== ==========  ===================================================================  ========

-It is a simple way to use isolated snapshots or representative days or just the first three months instead of all the hours of a year to simplify the optimization problem.
+It is a simple way to use isolated snapshots, representative days, or just the first three months instead of all the hours of a year to simplify the optimization problem.
 All the load levels must have the same duration.
-The duration is not intended to change for the several load levels of an stage.
-Usually, duration is put as 1 hour or 0 if you want not to use the load levels after some hour of the year.
-The parameter time step must be used to collapse consecutive load levels into a single one for the optimization problem.
+The duration is not intended to change for several load levels of a stage.
+Usually, duration is 1 hour or 0 if you do not want to use the load levels after some hours of the year.
+The parameter time step must be used to collapse consecutive load levels into one for the optimization problem.

-The stage duration as sum of the duration of all the load levels must be larger or equal than the shortest duration of any storage type or any outflows type or any energy type (all given in the generation data) and multiple of it.
+The stage duration, as the sum of the duration of all the load levels, must be larger than or equal to the shortest duration of any storage type, any outflow type, or any energy type (all given in the generation data), and a multiple of it.
-Consecutive stages are not connected between them, i.e., no constraints link the operation at different stages.
-Consequently, the storage type can't exceed the duration of the stage (i.e., if the stage lasts for 168 hours the storage type can only be hourly or daily).
+Consecutive stages are not connected, i.e., no constraints link the operation at different stages.
+Consequently, the storage type can't exceed the duration of the stage (i.e., if the stage lasts for 168 hours, the storage type can only be hourly or daily).
 Consequently, the objective function with several stages must be a bit higher than in the case of a single stage.

 The initial storage of the ESSs is also fixed at the beginning and end of each stage.
 For example, the initial storage level is set for the hour 8736 in case of a single stage or for the hours 4368 and 4369